thedesignoffice/babybindery/_posts/2017-03-01-materials.md

 {% include images.html url="http://1.bp.blogspot.com/-9S5L2nrk-l0/T8zQ1RedFOI/AAAAAAAAGiE/7eOijCeQgU8/s1600/7.jpg" description="Artist Shannon Ebner works with cement blocks." %}

-I will show <mark>digital</mark> and physical examples **(figures 1-4)** of typography made with various tools and materials.
+I will show digital and physical examples **(figures 1-4)** of typography made with various tools and materials.
 Attendees should bring their laptops in order to fabricate their own letterforms in the Brown Design Workshop.
 Some materials will be on hand, but attendees are encouraged to bring their own.

 <div class="images" markdown="1">